First passage time law for some jump-diffusion processes : existence of a density: First passage time law

-\begin{remarque} This result is already known in the following cases :\\ When $X$ has no positive jumps, the law of $\tau_{x}$ is given in Theorem 46.4 page 348 of \cite{sato}. \\ When $X$ is a stable L\'evy process, with no negative jumps, the law of $\tau_{x}$ is given in \cite{bernyk-dalang-peskir}.\\ When $X$ is a jump-diffusion where the jump sizes follow a double exponential law, the result is given in \cite{Kou}. \end{remarque}
+\begin{remarque} This result is already known when $X$ has no positive jumps (see \cite{sato}, Theorem~46.4, page 348), when $X$ is a stable L\'{e}vy process with no negative jumps (see \cite {bernyk-dalang-peskir}) and when $X$ is a jump diffusion where the jump sizes follow a double exponential law (see \cite{Kou}).